SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

         * Snipe deals bonus damage to enemies caught in the trap

     1. Engineer
-        * Utility class
+        * Hybrid-Summoner Class
         * Can deploy a floating Gizmo that slowly follows the player.
-The Gizmo consumes a resource will it is out and the resource regenerates while stowed away.
-The player can scoop up the Gizmo as needed.
+The Gizmo consumes a resource while it is out and the resource regenerates while stowed away.
+The player can scoop up the Gizmo when they are near it to avoid wasting resource.
         * Decision: Gizmo will either aim towards the cursor or aim at the nearest npc
         * Decision: Gizmo will either attack when the player attacks or on its own
         * Decision: Gizmo projectiles might be fixed or might be based on the weapon equipped when Gizmo was deployed